Drodo44/RapidRoutes/FINAL_LANE_VERIFICATION_REPORT.md

-# RapidRoutes Lane Generation Verification Report
+# RapidRoutes Lane Generation Verification Report - COMPLETE

 ## Executive Summary

-This report details our verification process for the RapidRoutes lane generation functionality.
-We've confirmed that the `/api/intelligence-pairing` endpoint correctly enforces authentication and, when properly authenticated, generates lane pairs according to the application requirements.
+This report verifies that the RapidRoutes lane generation functionality is now fully operational and enhanced.
+The `/api/intelligence-pairing` endpoint correctly enforces authentication and, when properly authenticated, generates comprehensive lane pairs with carrier and rate information according to the application requirements.

 ## Authentication Verification